CarikeBL/lets-learn-mcp/README.md

 	actions from model outputs.
 - Add streaming endpoints or WebSocket support for real-time model interactions.
 - Add examples and tests, or containerize with a Dockerfile for easy sharing.

-**Contributing / Notes**
-- This is a demo for .NET Conf-style learning — keep it simple and tweak away!
-- If you want, I can add example AI client code (Node/Python/C#) or a Docker setup so you can run the demo anywhere.

 Happy hacking — and let me know what feature you'd like next! 🛠️😊